- 1 package red velvet cake mix (regular size)

 - 1 cup raspberry pie filling

 - Prepare cake batter according to package directions.
 Pour into two greased and floured 9-in. heart-shaped baking pans.
-Bake at 350° for 30-33 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 30-33 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - In a large bowl, combine yogurt and confectioners' sugar; fold in whipped topping.
 Cut each cake horizontally into two layers.
 Place bottom layer on a serving plate; top with a fourth of the yogurt mixture.
 Repeat layers three times.
 Spread pie filling over the top to within 1 in. of edges.
 Cover and refrigerate until serving.
 Yield: 14 servings.